Sport in Manchester: Rowing

 Manchester is home to four British Rowing affiliated clubs.
 Manchester University Boat Club and Trafford Rowing Club are located on the Bridgewater Canal in Sale, Greater Manchester, whilst the Salford Quays plays host to Agecroft Rowing Club along with Salford University Boat Club.

 Miscellany

 Belle Vue National Speedway Stadium in Gorton is home to the Belle Vue Aces speedway team.

 Manchester is also home to two women's roller derby teams, the Rainy City Roller Derby and Manchester Roller Derby, the latter also has a men's and junior roller derby team.
 The sport continues to grow in the UK and Manchester and roller derby bouts held in Manchester regularly sell out as of 2011.

+In 1998, Joanna Thomas she moved to Manchester to being train at Betta Bodies, one of England's top hardcore gyms.
+She got help from Kerry Kayes, a bodybuilder, owner of Betta Bodies and one of the United Kingdom's top bodybuilding gurus, and Diane Royle, a former Olympic javelin thrower and bodybuilder.
+At 1998 EFBB Northeast Qualifier, she would again win the middleweight category and quality for the British Championships.
+Within 6 months of her leaving her education pursuit, at the 1998 EFBB British Championships, Joanna won the lightweight category and overall title and became the youngest British female bodybuilder to ever to win an IFBB pro card at the age of 21 years old.
+Her record remains unbroken to this day.
+She spent the next 2 years in Manchester honing her physique, packing on more size, improving her shape and increasing her muscle maturity.
+In the spring of 2001 she began preparing for her professional debut at the 2001 Jan Tana Classic.
+In 2001, she left Manchester for Lynchburg, Virginia in order to compete at the 2001 Jan Tana Classic.

 Combat sports

 Boxing is popular in Manchester.
 World champion boxers who come from Greater Manchester include WBA lightweight champion Anthony Crolla; IBF, WBA and WBO heavyweight champion Tyson Fury; and IBF and WBA super lightweight, and WBA welterweight champion Ricky Hatton.

 Manchester has also hosted several events for World Wrestling Entertainment, as professional wrestling is not only popular in Manchester, but in the United Kingdom as a whole.
 Manchester is also the home of The British Bulldogs Davey Boy Smith and The Dynamite Kid.